lu1993/3d-printing-index-portfolio/README.md

 ### objective: construct a tradable index portfolio to track the peformance of 3d printing related companies

-Structure of code folder 3dprinting-index-construct is as follows:
+Structure of code folder: 3dprinting-index-construct is as follows:

 - blg-data-download
 	- DataDownloader.py: download data from bloomberg